Rsge/learning-linux/chapter/01-intro.md

 The following operating systems are UNIX® certified: macOS (BSD), AIX (System V), Solaris (System V), HP-UX (System V), EulerOS (GNU/Linux), Inspur K-UX (GNU/Linux); Although some have expired and not renewed their license.

+### Android

+**Android®** is a trademark of Google LLC.

+Google's Android operating system is based on the Linux kernel, for smartphones and tablets, but it is not Unix-like.
+Linux makes up the core part of Android, but Google has not added all the typical software and libraries (see [Section: Linux distros aren’t just the kernel](#ensemble)) you’d find on a Linux distribution like Ubuntu. <!--Android does not include an X server (like Xorg), so--> You cannot run standard graphical GNU/Linux applications on Android.

 ### macOS

 **macOS®** is a registered trademark of Apple Inc.

 MacOS is a UNIX 03 registered product and conforms to the Single UNIX 03 specification (full compliance).
 However macOS (previously known as OS X) is actually based on open source projects and a descendant of the BSD family.
-It’s a bit different from other BSDs.
+It’s a bit different from other BSDs, though.
 While the low-level kernel and other software is open source BSD code, most of the rest of the operating system is closed-source macOS code.
 Apple built macOS (and iOS) on top of BSD so they would not have to write the low-level operating system themselves (just as Google built Android on top of the Linux-kernel).

 <!-- MacOS has a very strong unifying idea that is very different from Unix's: *The Mac Interface Guidelines*.
 These specify in great detail what an application should look like and how it should behave. -->

 MacOS has a very strict set of interface rules, very different from Unix's.
 Apple's interface guidelines have of course evolved over the years, from the 1992 booklet [Macintosh Human Interface Guidelines](http://interface.free.fr/Archives/Apple_HIGuidelines.pdf) to the up-to-date online [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines).
-However, a very strong unifying idea is that developers can only create applications that are aligned with Apple's design philosophy.
-And an app that deviates from them is effectively not allowed to be sold on Apple's app stores [^ei-saa-kauppaan].
+However, a very strong unifying idea is that developers can only create applications that are aligned with Apple's design philosophy – and an app that deviates from them is effectively not allowed to be sold on Apple's app stores [^ei-saa-kauppaan].
 The guidelines define in great detail what an app should look like and how it should behave.
 The guidelines cover such things as layout, typography, colour scheme, navigation and user interaction.

 [^ei-saa-kauppaan]: [Juha Metsäkallas - Otsikoimaton artikkeli, published 2019](https://finnababilejo.fi/artikolo/juha_metsakallas/2019/12/ja-muut-nappylat/)